You can use FollowMyHealth@MITMedical to:

 Click on the My Account link located in the top right hand corner of each page, and then go to Preferences and select Notification Preferences.

 Click on the "My Health" tab to view lab results.
+Lab results will be available 24 hours after your provider has verified them.
 You can also use this tab to look up past visits, vital signs, prescriptions, and immunization history.
+If you can't find what you are looking for in FollowMyHealth@MIT Medical, be assured that your complete medical record is still available in print from our Medical Records Service.
+For more information, please visit "How do I access my records?"

 If your clinician doesn't participate in FollowMyHealth@MITMedical, you can make appointments, request prescription refills, and get any information you need by calling your clinician's office directly.